rikschennink/conditioner/README.md

 ```

 #### data-priority
-The `data-priority` attributes allows you to control the order in which a module is loaded.
-Positive numbers give a module priority over other modules, a negative number moves it to the back of the initialisation queue.
+The `data-priority` attributes allows you to control the order in which a node is handled.
+Positive numbers give a node priority over other nodes, a negative number moves it to the back of the initialisation queue.
 ```html
 <div data-module="ui/Map" data-priority="1"> ... </div>
 ```